unsubstantiated-Script/lyric-crawler/README.md

 - Tweaking the design to fit a different look
 - Working with a CSS :after pseudo-class
-- Finding, editing, and implementing a photo that wasn't in the curriculum to suit my stylistic choices
+- Finding, editing, and implementing a photo that wasn't in the curriculum to suit my stylistic choice

+ToDos:

+- Find and pull docs from a chordsheet API if one exists.
+If not?
+Make one? (beware the copyright daemons!)
+- Find a way to integrate a set list generator to make this into a band prep app

 ## Contributors